Chart Color Schemes

 The level of general health in Chipping Norton is notably higher than the national average with prevalence of common health conditions low among the general population though higher than the nation's average across older, at risk cohorts

-Chipping Norton demonstrates above-average health outcomes based on AreaSearch's assessment.
-Mortality rates and chronic condition prevalence were low among the general population but higher than the national average for older, at-risk cohorts.
+Chipping Norton shows better-than-average health outcomes based on AreaSearch's assessment of mortality rates and chronic condition prevalence.
+The prevalence of common health conditions is low among the general population but higher than the national average for older, at-risk cohorts.

-Private health cover is held by approximately 53% of the total population (~5,086 people), which is slightly higher than the Greater Sydney average of 59.9%.
-The most common medical conditions are arthritis and asthma, affecting 7.2 and 5.7% of residents respectively.
-73.4% of residents reported being completely clear of medical ailments, compared to 74.6% across Greater Sydney.
+Private health cover is held by approximately 53% of the total population (~4917 people), slightly higher than the Greater Sydney average of 59.9%.
+Arthritis and asthma are the most common medical conditions, affecting 7.2% and 5.7% of residents respectively.
+73.4% of residents report being completely free from medical ailments, compared to 74.6% across Greater Sydney.
 Working-age residents have low chronic condition prevalence.
-As of 18th March 2021, the area has 18.1% of residents aged 65 and over (1,743 people), which is higher than the Greater Sydney average of 15.4%.
-Health outcomes among seniors present some challenges but rank lower nationally than those of the broader population.
+The area has a higher proportion of seniors aged 65 and over at 19.2%, compared to the Greater Sydney average of 15.5%.
+Health outcomes among seniors present some challenges but rank lower nationally than those for the broader population.

 Frequently Asked Questions - Health